jshwaa/EE283_Week7/Alignment/DNAseq_SangerConvertandAlign/EE283_Final/Python_VCF_analysis.md

 	i.
 Calculate the frequency of the "ALT" allele for each position & sample ii.
 Output frequency and coverage for each sample

 The vcf format is as follows:

 ![vcf_format.png][vcf]

-The key-value pair legend in red indicates the relevant "genotype field" information color coded with each sample ID:
+The key-value pair legend in red indicates the relevant "genotype field" information, values of which are color coded with respective sample IDs above:

 	-GT: Genotype; 0=REF allele, 1=first ALT allele, 2=2nd ALT allele, etc (i.e. 0/0 homozygous REF, 1/1 homozygous ALT)
-	-AD: Allele depth (unfiltered # of reads supporting each allele except uninformative reads)
+	-AD: Allele depth (unfiltered # of reads supporting each allele except uninformative reads) reported as AD=REF,ALT (counts)
 	-DP: Depth of coverage/filtered depth (#filtered reads supporting each allele including uninformative reads)
 	-GQ: Phred-scaled confidence of genotype assignment, normalized to the most likely genotype
 	-PL: Phred-scaled normalized likelihoods of possible genotypes used in "GQ" confidence readout, with the most likely genotype 		being assigned a PL of 0.